sourceryinstitute/Defunct/README.md

 * [CMake] 3.0 or higher (3.3.0 or higher preferred for robust detection of the compiler version)
 * A Fortran compiler.

 Fortran 2003 specifies certain behavior and values that depend on the implementation of a companion C compiler.
-The C compilelr need not be present to build AdHoc, but knowledge of which C compiler is the companion might be helpful in determining the corresponding behavior and values.
+The C compiler need not be present to build AdHoc, but knowledge of which C compiler is the companion might be helpful in determining the corresponding behavior and values.
 In most instances, the companion C compiler is the C compiler that is part of the compiler collection that includes the Fortran compiler being used.
 In cases where the compiler vendor does not produce a C compiler, please refer to the vendor documentation for the identity of the companion C compiler.

 <a name="installation">
 ## Installation</a> ##